Justice for Workers in their Workplaces

 One-quarter of all jobs in the U.S. pay wages so low that a full-time worker cannot keep a family out of poverty.
 For some, the biggest problem is no job at all.
 Even when the economy is considered to be "strong," millions of people who want to work cannot find a job or can only find a part-time one.

 God's reign does not stop at the door to the workplace.
 The Church, the body of Christ, is called to seek out and accompany people wherever they are.
 So the church must also be in our offices, factories, stores, farms, schools, and all the places where people work.

 Low-paying jobs are too common in the U.S. today

-Fully one quarter of all jobs in the U.S. pay poverty-level wages.
+Over one in four jobs in the U.S. pay poverty-level wages, so low that a full-time worker cannot support a family above our nation's extremely meager poverty line.
 Learn more about low-wage jobs.
 "Jesus was a low-wage worker" buttons (in English and Spanish) and info about what to do about low wage jobs.

 Work to end wage theft, the illegal practice of paying workers less than they earn.

 Labor unions are an important way that workers can improve their wages and working condtions, and gain greater dignity on the job.

 Traditional labor unions continue to organize and struggle to improve workers’ lives.
 But forming a traditional union is nearly impossible in the current political and legal climate, even though the right to do so is an internationally-recognized human right.
 So workers are creating alternative worker organization.
 For an overview of these see Alt-Labor, an article by Josh Eidelson in the February 2013 issue of The American Prospect that describes and tells the stories of some of these alternative labor organizations and the couragous workers who are behind them.

 Organizations formed by working people in collaboration with their allies welcome and encourage our support.
 These groups are active in multiple locations around the country.
 Please find one near you and lend your support to strengthen their efforts.